intuition-dev/INTUITION/_doc/docs/pug1.md

 #### Default Front End framework

-The default Front End (FE) Framework used in most examples is Bulma - due to its relatively small size and ease of use.
+The default front end framework used in most examples is Spectre CSS, but you can use any of the dozens out there.
+Spectre has relatively small size, AMP support and ease of use.
-NOTE: Bulma CSS has been customized to remove things not needed.
-For example, it uses [kumailht/gridforms](http://github.com/kumailht/gridforms).
-You can look at the FE Frameworks Bulma folder to see SASS modules commented out.